NickRoss/2025-Data-24100/class_notes/15_testing_part_2.md

 - We will need to add two packages to get our testing to work: `pytest` and `pytest-cov`.
 - The second of these handles the coverage calculations that we are interested in seeing.
-- As per usual, to get these I went into `interactive` mode and ran `pip install` followed by `pip freeze` to identify the package.
+- As per usual, to get these I went into `interactive` mode and ran `uv pip install` followed by `uv pip freeze` to identify the package.

 ```
 pytest==8.3.4